-- Reading increasingly more complex fiction and nonfiction text. - Opportunities for discussions and conversations on assigned texts and/or current events on a variety of topics. - · Write descriptions, short narratives and poetry - Developing research skills and present findings - Comparing and contrast, culture, and perspectives of the target language, Spanish
+- Reading increasingly more complex fiction and nonfiction text. - Opportunities for discussions and conversations on assigned texts and/or current events on a variety of topics. - Write descriptions, short narratives and poetry - Developing research skills and present findings - Comparing and contrast, culture, and perspectives of the target language, Spanish

-High School Credits: 1 School Level: Middle School

-Student must meet the Dual Language Program requirements and/or permission for enrollment.
+School Level: Middle School Grade: 6 Length: full year Prerequisites: Student must meet the Dual Language Program requirements and/or permission for enrollment.